q3769/conseq4j/README.md

         callableTasks.stream().forEach((Callable task) -> {
             TestCallable action = (TestCallable) task;
-            maxConcurrencyBoundConseq.getSequentialExecutor(action.getSequenceKey()).submit(action); // Here you get an instance of good old JDK ExecutorService by way of Executors.newSingleThreadExecutor(), of course, reused under the same seqence key.
+            maxConcurrencyBoundConseq.getSequentialExecutor(action.getSequenceKey()).submit(action); // Here you get an instance of good old JDK ExecutorService by way of Executors.newSingleThreadExecutor().
+Of course, the instance is reused under the same seqence key.
 So yes, your task can be a Runnable, a Callable, or whatever ExecutorService supports.
         });

         Set<String> runThreadNames = callableTasks.stream().map(action -> ((TestCallable) action).getRunThreadName()).collect(Collectors.toSet());